 - End user either approves push notification or enters verification code displayed in the Okta Verify app.

-The Okta Verify factor can be enabled at both at the org-level or at a group-level using multifactor policies.
+You can enable the Okta Verify factor at the org-level or a group-level using multifactor policies.

 To enable Okta Verify at an org-level: